kubernetes/website/content/en/blog/_posts/2024-07-xx-kube-scheduler-simulator/index.md

 Also, testing your scheduler is a complex challenge.
 There are countless patterns of operations executed within a real cluster, making it impractical to anticipate every scenario with a finite number of tests.
 More often than not, bugs are discovered only when the scheduler is deployed in an actual cluster.
-Actually, many bugs are reported by users after we ship the release, even in the upstream kube-scheduler.
+Actually, many bugs are reported by users after we ship the release, and the bugs are found

-Having a development or sandbox environment for testing the scheduler — or, indeed, any Kubernetes controllers — is a common practice for this problem.
+Having a development or sandbox environment for testing the scheduler — or, indeed, any Kubernetes controllers — is a common practice.
-However, this approach falls short of capturing all the potential scenarios that might arise in a production cluster because a development cluster is often much smaller, and never sees the exact same use or exhibits the same behavior as its production counterpart, with notable differences in workload sizes and scaling dynamics.
+However, this approach falls short of capturing all the potential scenarios that might arise in a production cluster because a development cluster is often much smaller with notable differences in workload sizes and scaling dynamics.
+It never sees the exact same use or exhibits the same behavior as its production counterpart.

 The scheduler simulator aims to solve those problems.
 It enables users to test their scheduling constraints, scheduler configurations, and custom plugins while checking every detailed part of scheduling decisions.
-It also allows us to create a simulated cluster environment, where you can test your scheduler with the same resources as your production cluster, but without affecting your actual workloads.
+It also allows you to create a simulated cluster environment, where you can test your scheduler with the same resources as your production cluster without affecting your actual workloads.

 ## Features of the Kube-scheduler-simulator